Indian Printer & Publisher in the era of ‘ambiguity tolerance’

-Indian Printer and Publisher looks at the industry from the application, technology, content, media and print supply chain perspectives.
-Therefore, we focus on content creators and buyers of software, equipment, and consumables.
-Moreover, our platform creates an appropriate context for talking about your products when readers are most keenly looking for them.
+Indian Printer and Publisher looks at the industry from the application, technology, content, media, and print supply chain perspectives.
+We look at content creators and buyers of software, equipment, and consumables.
+Our platform creates an appropriate context for talking about your products when readers are most receptive.
 IPP describes where new products and technology fit in the local supply chain and how they work.
-In addition, our reader’s expansion plans and their challenges are covered with in-plant stories.
-This makes an ideal context for our advertisers to make an impact, especially in a year where drupa and other major events have been postponed.
-Showcase your drupa launches in our pages and don’t overlook an entire year of marketing and sales.
+Continuous reader feedback informs our interests and platform.

 The power to influence

 Tech-savvy editorial content has earned us the power to influence.
-Because we are committed to original content, we add credibility and impact to your marketing efforts.
+Committed to original content, we add credibility and impact to your marketing efforts.
 Indian Printer and Publisher doesn’t merely report or reproduce press releases.
-Moreover, it is read and respected for its domain knowledge and its informed opinions and independence in speaking out on industry and cultural issues.
+It is read, respected, and trusted for sharing its domain knowledge and informed, independent and outspoken opinions on the industry and cultural issues.
 It has the character that inspires self-belief and trust in our readers.

-If you are looking for a measured platform to build market share, with a monthly circulation of 7,000 copies, Indian Printer and Publisher should be your partner of choice.
-In addition, 3,000 copies of the Indian Printer and Publisher eMagazine link are sent out each month.
-Our digital numbers and impact have noticeably increased over the past two months.
+If you are looking for a measured platform to build market share, with a monthly print circulation of 6,000 copies, Indian Printer and Publisher should be your partner of choice.
+Also, 3,000 copies of the Indian Printer and Publisher eMagazine link are sent out each month.
+Our digital analytics are among the best among the B2B print platforms in the industry.